BedrockStreaming/CodingDojo/KataCola/README.md

 These rules will evolve.

-We need to have 2 teams:
+To do so, we need to have 2 teams that will work on 2 subjects:
-1st will be in charge of the coin management.

-2nd will be in charge of the product management.
+- Team 1:
+  - Coin management
+  - Create new products
+- Team 2:
+  - Product management
+  - Stock management

-### Accept Coins (1st team)
+### Accept Coins (Team 1)
 _As a vendor_
 _I want a vending machine that accepts coins_
 _So that I can collect money from the customer_